evan4C/lazy-worker-automation/README.md

-We are lazy, we need to automation!
+We are lazy, we need automation!

 Currently support:
 1. sit position reminder